kentprojects/queue/README.md

 # Queue

-### A simple system for queuing large numbers of emails and sending them at a reasonable rate!

 Here lies a simple queue designed to hold a large number of emails, and slowly run through them, executing them one by one in a sensible order in a sensible time.